microsoft/BotFramework-WebChat/SPEECH.md

 This integration code is excerpted from the [sample named "Integrating with Cognitive Services Speech Services"][Integrating with Cognitive Services Speech Services sample].

-> To bring more focus for the integration part, we simplified the original sample code by using subscription key instead of authorization token.
-You should *always use authorization token* for production systems.
+> To bring more focus to the integration part, we simplified the original sample code by using subscription key instead of authorization token.
+You should *always use authorization token* for production environment.

 ```js
 const {